-Jason teaches concert dance technique—principally modern and ballet—with a pedagogical approach rooted in anatomy, sensory experience, imagination, and rhythm.
+Jason teaches concert dance technique with a pedagogical approach rooted in anatomy, sensory experience, imagination, and rhythm.
 His research focuses on the mechanics of movement and injury prevention and these emphases are central to the courses he designs, which have included floor barre, yoga, and experiential anatomy.

 Since being promoted to its Artistic Director in 2009 Jason has directed 16 concerts and choreographed 27 pieces for the University of Iowa Youth Ballet and Community Dance School.
 There, in addition to teaching upper-level ballet for teens and beginning ballet for adults, he mentors new UIYB teachers.